RoscaS/compiler_lit-uml/README.md

 ### Test it
 Inside the root folder:
+* `python parser.py input/XX.lituml` where `XX` are two digits
+refering to a file inside `/input` to display lexems.
+* `python parser.py input/XX.lituml` where `XX` are two digits
+refering to a file inside `/input` to generate the AST tree inside /out folder.
 * `python interpreter.py input/XX.lituml` where `XX` are two digits
- refering to a file inside `/input` to generate an UML diagram.
+ refering to a file inside `/input` to generate an UML diagram inside /out folder.
-* `python parser.py input/XX.lituml` where `XX` are two digits
-refering to a file inside `/input` to generate the AST tree.

 On linux you might need to specify `python3` instead of `python` See /docs to read about syntax specifications.